A step by step guide for first-time buyers; how to position yourself for a successful transition on to the UK property ladder.

 Date.
 Once you’ve set a monetary goal, it’s time to set a date by which you should achieve that goal.
 If you don’t set a specific date then it becomes too easy to break your monthly saving objectives.
 Your date should be realistic so that your monthly saving target is achievable.
 This will give you the best chance of success.

-Here’s an Example: let’s assume you’ve seen a new build development that’s offering 2 bedroom semi-detached homes for £120,000 with the aid of the Help to Buy scheme.
+Here’s an example: let’s assume you’ve seen a new build development that’s offering 2 bedroom semi-detached homes for £120,000 with the aid of the Help to Buy: Equity Loan, subject to eligibility, terms and conditions.
 You’ve decided you want to be able to start the legal process to purchase this property in 12 months time.
 Here’s how you break down your saving target:

 Minimum Deposit of 5% £6,000